w3c/type-samples/README.md

 _Warning: The current setup is experimental, and may change if a more effective method is found._

 If you want to submit an image to the repo please raise an issue and follow these instructions.
+The repo is moderated.
+The moderator will add the labels that make the issue visible in the index, and may edit the title and body text you provided before doing so.

 ###The issue title

 Should have the following structure:
 ```
-<script-tag> <lang-tag> <medium label> <one or more space-separated feature labels>
+<script-tag> <lang-tag> <media-label> <one or more space-separated feature labels>
 ```

 For example: